UdaySathwara/Crypto-Price-ETL-Pipeline/README.md

 # 📊 Crypto Price ETL Pipeline

-### A lightweight ETL (Extract–Transform–Load) pipeline that collects real-time cryptocurrency prices from a public API, cleans/transforms the data, and loads it into a database for analytics or dashboarding.
+### A lightweight ETL (Extract–Transform–Load) pipeline that
+Extracts live cryptocurrency market data from the CoinGecko API, transforms it into a clean structure, and loads it into a CSV file inside dedicated folders for data and logs.

 ---

 ### 🚀 Features

-- Fetches live crypto price data (e.g., BTC, ETH, XRP)
+- Extracts top 10 cryptocurrencies by market cap

 - Cleans & transforms price records

+- Adds timestamp for data collection

-- Saves data into SQL database (MySQL/PostgreSQL/SQLite)
+- Saves to /data/crypto_data.csv

-- Auto-timestamped entries

-- Supports incremental loads

-- Extendable for dashboards (Power BI, Grafana, Streamlit)